Click here for information regarding Covid-19 and Online Consultations

 Dr. Kenneth Hughes’s plastic surgeon competitors perpetually report his videos and age restrict them so that you as the prospective patient cannot see Dr. Kenneth Hughes’s talent or prowess live.
 This is unfortunate so each video is provided within Dr. Hughes’s website if you tube has placed an age-restriction on the video after it has been reported.

-Although Dr. Kenneth Benjamin Hughes, MD, has extensive experience with suctioning larger volumes, it is of paramount importance that the patient follow postoperative instructions to the letter and that the compression garment is worn as instructed.
-A less than desirable result may occur when a patient develops massive fluid collections postoperatively or repeated small fluid collections, which will cause a wavy nature to the skin or wrinkles in the skin.
+Although Dr. Kenneth Hughes has extensive experience with liposuctioning larger volumes, it is of paramount importance that the patient follow postoperative instructions to the letter and that the compression garment is worn as instructed.
+A less than desirable result may occur when a patient develops fluid collections postoperatively, which can create a wavy nature to the skin, bumps, or wrinkles in the skin.

 When the proper postoperative regimen is followed, the risk for contour irregularity is exceedingly small.
-The reason for this is that Dr. Hughes, liposuction surgeon, will liposuction the subcutaneous fat as evenly as possible so that every area is liposuctioned to the exact same thickness with machine-like precision.
+The reason for this is that Dr. Hughes will liposuction the subcutaneous fat as evenly as possible so that every area is liposuctioned to the exact same thickness with machine-like precision.

 Final Results of Liposuction Surgery